Dimitri-Matheus/HSR-Script/README.md

 </p>

 ### Support Playnite
-> Open Playnite.exe and add HSR+.exe to the Path tab to open it
+> Open Playnite.exe and add HSR+.bat to the Path tab to open it

 ![image](https://github.com/Dimitri-Matheus/HSR-Script/assets/121637762/1612a5a0-7c4f-4117-9242-f682914ca196)